 Integrating Wrist Flexibility Yoga into Your Routine

 Consistency is key for results.
-Therefore, try these tips to make wrist stretches a natural part of your day, alongside practices like desk yoga for posture relief:
+If you’re new to wrist flexibility yoga, try these tips to make wrist stretches a natural part of your day—alongside practices like desk yoga for posture relief:

 - Daily Mini-Breaks: Take 1-2 minute stretch breaks every hour at your desk.